-442A.05 SANITARY DISTRICT ANNEXATION.
+442A.04 SANITARY DISTRICT CREATION.

 Subdivision 1.
-Annexation. (a) A sanitary district annexation may occur under this chapter for any area adjacent to an existing district upon a petition to the chief administrative law judge stating the grounds therefor as provided in this section.

-- (b) The proposed annexation area must embrace an area or a group of two or more adjacent areas, whether contiguous or separate, but not situated entirely within the limits of a single municipality.
-The proposed annexation must promote public health and welfare by providing an adequate and efficient system and means of collecting, conveying, pumping, treating, and disposing of domestic sewage and garbage and industrial wastes within the district.
-When the chief administrative law judge or the Minnesota Pollution Control Agency finds that there is need throughout the territory for the accomplishment of these purposes, that these purposes can be effectively accomplished on an equitable basis by annexation to a district, and that the creation and maintenance of such annexation will be administratively feasible and in furtherance of the public health, safety, and welfare, the chief administrative law judge shall make an order for sanitary district annexation.
-An annexation is administratively feasible under this section if the district has the financial and managerial resources needed to deliver adequate and efficient sanitary sewer services within the proposed annexation. - (c) Notwithstanding paragraph (b), no annexation to a district shall be approved within 25 miles of the boundary of any city of the first class without the approval of the governing body thereof and the approval of the governing body of each and every municipality in the proposed annexation area by resolution filed with the chief administrative law judge. - (d) If the chief administrative law judge and the Minnesota Pollution Control Agency disagree on the need for a sanitary district annexation, they must determine whether not allowing the sanitary district annexation will have a detrimental effect on the environment.
-If it is determined that the sanitary district annexation will prevent environmental harm, the sanitary district annexation or connection to an existing wastewater treatment system must occur. - Subd.
-2. Proceeding for annexation. (a) A proceeding for sanitary district annexation may be initiated by a petition to the chief administrative law judge containing the following: - (1) a request for proposed annexation to a sanitary district; - (2) a legal description of the territory of the proposed annexation, including justification for inclusion or exclusion for all parcels; - (3) addresses of every property owner within the existing sanitary district and proposed annexation area boundaries as provided by the county auditor, with certification from the county auditor; two sets of address labels for said owners; and a list of e-mail addresses for said owners, if available; - (4) a statement showing the existence in such territory of the conditions requisite for annexation to a district as prescribed in subdivision 1; - (5) a statement of the territorial units represented by and qualifications of the respective signers; and - (6) the post office address of each signer, given under the signer's signature.
+Sanitary district creation. (a) A sanitary district may be created under this chapter for any territory embracing an area or a group of two or more adjacent areas, whether contiguous or separate, but not situated entirely within the limits of a single municipality.
+The proposed sanitary district must promote the public health and welfare by providing an adequate and efficient system and means of collecting, conveying, pumping, treating, and disposing of domestic sewage and garbage and industrial wastes within the district.
+When the chief administrative law judge or the Minnesota Pollution Control Agency finds that there is need throughout the territory for the accomplishment of these purposes; that these purposes can be effectively accomplished on an equitable basis by a district if created; and that the creation and maintenance of a district will be administratively feasible and in furtherance of the public health, safety, and welfare, the chief administrative law judge shall make an order creating the sanitary district.
+A sanitary district is administratively feasible under this section if the district has the financial and managerial resources needed to deliver adequate and efficient sanitary sewer services within the proposed district.

+(b) Notwithstanding paragraph (a), no district shall be created within 25 miles of the boundary of any city of the first class without the approval of the governing body thereof and the approval of the governing body of each and every municipality in the proposed district by resolution filed with the chief administrative law judge.

+(c) If the chief administrative law judge and the Minnesota Pollution Control Agency disagree on the need to create a sanitary district, they must determine whether not allowing the sanitary district formation will have a detrimental effect on the environment.
+If it is determined that the sanitary district formation will prevent environmental harm, the sanitary district creation or connection to an existing wastewater treatment system must occur.

+Subd.
+2. Proceeding to create sanitary district. (a) A proceeding for the creation of a district may be initiated by a petition to the chief administrative law judge containing the following:

+(1) a request for creation of the proposed district;

+(2) the name proposed for the district, to include the words "sanitary district";

+(3) a legal description of the territory of the proposed district, including justification for inclusion or exclusion for all parcels;

+(4) addresses of every property owner within the proposed district boundaries as provided by the county auditor, with certification from the county auditor; two sets of address labels for said owners; and a list of e-mail addresses for said owners, if available;

+(5) a statement showing the existence in the territory of the conditions requisite for creation of a district as prescribed in subdivision 1;

+(6) a statement of the territorial units represented by and the qualifications of the respective signers; and

+(7) the post office address of each signer, given under the signer's signature.